Srajangpt1/ai_security_crew/README.md

 > - For the BYOT Method:
 >   - You primarily need `JIRA_URL`, `CONFLUENCE_URL`, `ATLASSIAN_OAUTH_CLOUD_ID`, and `ATLASSIAN_OAUTH_ACCESS_TOKEN`.
 >   - Standard OAuth client variables (`ATLASSIAN_OAUTH_CLIENT_ID`, `CLIENT_SECRET`, `REDIRECT_URI`, `SCOPE`) are **not** used.
->   - Token lifecycle (e.g., refreshing the token before it expires and restarting mcp-atlassian) is your responsibility, as the server will not refresh BYOT tokens.
+>   - Token lifecycle (e.g., refreshing the token before it expires and restarting mcp-security-review) is your responsibility, as the server will not refresh BYOT tokens.

 </details>